mannuelf/mannuelferreira.com_nextjs/_drafts/setup-netlify-security-headers/setup-netlify-security-headers.md

 After deploying your website to Netlify (any server) naturally you run some performance tests using [WebPageSpeedTest](https://www.webpagetest.org/).
 You might notice and alarming red `F` or `E` in the top right of the screen.
 What the heck is that?

+## TLDR

 ![WebPageSpeedTest](/public/assets/blog/setup-netlify-security-headers/webpagespeedtest_0001.png)

-This is a `Content Security Policy` score, it shows whether any security policies are configured and to what degree.
-This policy protects your website from having malicious code added to it.
-It prevents clickjacking and cross-site scripting.
+This is a `CSP` (Content Security Policy) score, it shows whether any security policies are configured and to what degree.
+The CSP provides directives to help protect your website from nefarious actions.
+It can help prevent clickjacking, cross-site scripting and illegal embedding of your webpage in an frame/iframe.

-This integration is all thanks [Snyk](https://snyk.io/).
-It helps you configure the correct security policy.

-## TLDR

 Create a `netlify.toml` file and place this script within, deploy and test one more time.